Dr. Federico M. Pacchioni

-Dr. Pacchioni earned his PhD from the department of French and Italian at Indiana University Bloomington.
-Before joining Chapman University as the Sebastian Paul & Marybelle Musco Chair, Dr. Pacchioni taught courses in Italian and Italian-American literature and film at the University of Connecticut-Storrs and at the Scuola Italiana of Middlebury College.
+Dr. Pacchioni received his PhD from the department of French and Italian at Indiana University Bloomington.
+Before joining Chapman University as the Sebastian Paul & Marybelle Endowed Musco Chair, Dr. Pacchioni taught courses in Italian and Italian-American literature and film at the University of Connecticut-Storrs and at the Scuola Italiana of Middlebury College.
 At Chapman University, Dr. Pacchioni coordinates the Italian Studies program and teaches Italian as well as interdisciplinary courses in the Honors Program and with the Dodge College of Film and Media Arts.

 - ITAL 201: Intermediate Italian I